2023 Call for Proposals

 Step 2: Submission Details

-- Submission Title
+- Submission Title (Format: APA Title Case)

 - Summary for Annual Meeting Program: Describe the session in thirty words or less for use in the annual meeting program.
 Be precise in describing the content of the session to aid attendees in selecting topics relevant to their interests.
-If the summary exceeds the 30- word limit, the program committee may edit it prior to the meeting.
+If the summary exceeds the 30- word limit, the program committee may edit it prior to the event.

 - Type of Session: Identify as one of the following: Multiple Paper, Roundtable, Symposium, Research Session, or Emerging Scholars Series.